makenew/serverless-nodejs/README.md

    that matches the custom deployment domains, e.g., this project uses a wildcard certificate for `*.serverless-nodejs.makenew.razorx.app`.
-   Then trigger a deploy to the test stage with
+   Then trigger a deploy to the stg stage with
    ```
-   $ yarn run release:test
+   $ yarn run release:staging
    ```

 [AWS Certificate Manager]: https://aws.amazon.com/certificate-manager/